wellmaintained/decision-copilot/docs/domain/organisation.md

 4. Organisation names must be unique (enforced at repository level)
 5. Organisations can have multiple teams
 6. Organisations can be deleted only if they have no teams
+7. Decisions can be associated with multiple teams and projects
+8. All members of an organisation can access all decisions in that organisation

 ## Error Handling